gpaux/Mediana/AnalysisModel.md

 - `par` defines the parameter(s) of the statistical test.

 Several commonly used significance tests are already implemented in the Mediana package.
-In addition, the user can easily define custom significance tests.
+In addition, the user can easily define custom significance tests (see [User-defined functions](CustomFunctions.html#User-definedfunctionsforAnalysisModel)).
 The built-in tests are listed below along with the required parameters that need to be included in the `par` argument:

 - `TTest`: perform the **two-sample t-test** between the two samples defined in the `samples` argument.